sendbird/sendbird-uikit-react/README.md

 With Sendbird UI Kit React, we export these components:
 (See `src/index.jsx`)

-* SendBirdProvider - The context provider for SDK component
+* SendbirdProvider - The context provider for SDK component
-* useSendbirdStateContext - Hook to access SendBirdProvider context
+* useSendbirdStateContext - Hook to access SendbirdProvider context
 * sendBirdSelectors - A bunch of useful selectors that can be used along with *useSendbirdStateContext*

 * Channel - A UI Component where conversations happen